 Research about the autism spectrum often requires large numbers of participants.
 For this reason we want to recruit as many adults on the autism spectrum as possible from across the UK to join our research - a cohort of adults on the autism spectrum.
 A cohort means a group of people with shared characteristics - in this case an autism spectrum diagnosis.
-If you agree to act as a consultee on behalf of an adult who is unable to give consent to take part themselves, as well as contacting you now, we would like to contact you at different times in the future, to make sure we have up-to-date information about the adult you are representing.
+If you agree to take part on behalf of an adult who cannot consent to take part themselves, as well as contacting you now, we would like to contact you at different times in the future, to make sure we have up-to-date information about the adult you are representing.
 We hope that the project will continue for at least 10 years.
 However, you would be free to opt out at any time.